Disney Vacation Club Resorts

 WHAT ARE THE TRANSPORTATION OPTIONS?

 Regular WDW bus service is offered.
 Bus schedules are posted at each bus stop.
-The Downtown Disney/Internal Resort Shuttle Bus stops by the Hospitality House as it enters and as it departs the Resort.
+The Disney Springs/Internal Resort Shuttle Bus stops by the Hospitality House as it enters and as it departs the Resort.

-The DVC Ferry offeres boat service to Downtown Disney.
+The DVC Ferry offeres boat service to Disney Springs.
 This is a very nice, relaxing way to get to the Marketplace.
 Boats are on a first come, first serve basis, and normally operate between 11 a.m. and 11:00 p.m., weather permitting.
-There is also a walkway to Downtown Disney, commencing in the South Point area, near buildings 55.
+There is also a walkway to Disney Springs, commencing in the South Point area, near buildings 55.
 The walkway is approximately 1 mile however it is not lit and it is not advised to walk this path after dark.

 HOW IS THE BUS SERVICE?